 6. You Can’t Get Inside the Sagrada for Free

 Fake news alert!
 Low-budget travelers pay attention!
 There is a chance to visit Sagrada Familia for free (But don't get your hopes up...).
 Remember, the basilica is not just a tourist attraction but also a fully fledged Roman Catholic church.
-Hence, every Sunday at 9 am, there is a public mass.
-The service takes approximately one hour and, since 2017, is conducted in several different languages!
+Hence, every Sunday at 9 am, there is a public mass that takes place in the section underground the main area of the basilica.

-The mass gives you plenty of time to contemplate the inside of the church in serenity rarely afforded to ticketed visitors.
-However, masses in Sagrada are quite popular, and places are limited so you better be on time.
+Masses at Sagrada Familia are quite popular, and places are limited so you better be on time.
 The system is simple, it works on a first-come-first-serve basis.
 To secure a place you should be at the entrance of the Nativity Facade on Carrer de la Marina before 8:30 am.

 7. Summer is the Best Time to Visit the Church